 THE LAURENCE BUILDING - 129-139 W. Market St. This building dates back to around 1880.
 It was restored in 1978.
 While the building bears its name, not much history is available on this building.
 The Sandusky Library has an interesting article on Laurence Cable who might have [...]

 PEDDLER'S ALLEY There is a bit of mystery about Peddler's Alley and we are still working on chasing it down.
 Here is what we have so far.
 The alley entrance is off Columbus Ave.
 It is sometimes called Musician's Alley because of the music shops located next to the alley, which also have entrances onto [...]

 We are still digging into the history of this unusual place.
 Here is what we have so far.
-The wall itself is unremarkable.
-There are several bricked-in windows, but since the buildings were close together, there is no reason for windows to be there, unless they looked onto an alley at one time.
-The [...]
+The west side of the wall itself is unremarkable.
+There are several bricked-in windows, but since the buildings were close together, there is no reason for windows to be there, unless they looked onto an alley [...]

 GRAY DRUG Gray Drug was located on the SW corner and this is the side that faced Columbus St. The longest part of the building ran along Market St. Gray Drug was a drugstore chain in Cleveland Ohio.
 The chain began in 1912 and grew to 46 stores by 1946 and over 100 by the 1970s. [...]